Department of Physics

 The Department offers three physics degree programs: a major in Physics; a major in Physics with a 3+2 Cooperative Engineering; and a major in Physics with Secondary Teaching Licensure.
 Learn more.

 Students are encouraged to participate in research projects during the academic year or in the summers.
 Many of these research projects are conducted as part of an Honors or Distinction project.
-Faculty members in the department have active research programs in experimental and theoretical particle physics, and experimental condensed matter physics.
-Experimental research is carried out at the Lawrence Berkeley National Laboratory and the Fermi National Accelerator Laboratory.
+Faculty members in the department have active research programs in experimental and theoretical particle physics, and experimental atomic, molecular and optical (AMO) physics.
+Experimental research is carried out in the Otterbein AMO Lab and at the Fermi National Accelerator Laboratory.
 Learn more.